COMM1002 Cultures, New Media and Communications

 - Students are able to (1) critically assess the ways in which different media can influence representational, communicative and social practice; (2) recognise the defining features of digital communication; (3) analyse and evaluate the quantity and quality of information communicated through different media; (4) identify, discuss and evaluate positive and negative accounts of the relation between new media and forms of community; (5) develop practical skills in the use of digital image manipulation; (6) express research findings and ideas coherently and logically in both online and text formats; and (7) critically assess their own work in relation to that of their peers.

-- Typically this unit is assessed in the following ways: (1) participation; (2) research essay; and (3) image project.
+- Indicative assessments in this unit are as follows: (1) participation; (2) research essay; and (3) image project.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.